Aidenkuro10/axiomos-poc/README.md

 See docs/axiom_os_roadmap_visual.pdf for details.

-Known Limitations (v0)
+Known Limitations (v0.3)

-Simple text-based replacements (no syntax analysis).
+Simple text-based replacements (no full syntax analysis).

 Covers only a subset of the CUDA runtime API.

 Libraries (cuBLAS/cuDNN) not handled yet.

-Performance is not the goal of this PoC.
+Performance optimization is not the goal of this PoC.

 License

 MIT — free to use, modify, and redistribute.

  With this PoC, AXIOM OS takes its first concrete step toward becoming the universal AI operating system — the Windows of AI middleware.